Sugar Free Creme Brulee

 Lots of Egg Yolks

 For a really creamy texture in this recipe for a Sugar Free Creme Brulee, I have used 6 egg yolks.
 The end result is a delectably, rich custard that tastes divine.
-You could reduce the number of egg yolks used if you wish to and the creme brulee will still set.
-They will not be anywhere near a rich though, so I would only reduce them out of necessity.
+You could reduce the number of egg yolks down to a minimum of 4 yolks if you wish to and the creme brulee will still set.
+They will not be anywhere near as rich and creamy though, so I would only reduce them out of absolute necessity.

 Sweetener in Sugar Free Creme Brulee